 And feel my flames augmented manifold?

-The next quatrain contains the second question of the text.
+The next quatrain of ‘My Love is like to ice, and I to fire’ contains the second question of the text.
 The speaker’s comparison of himself to fire and his lover to ice is continued.

 Perhaps this is how Spenser first saw her.
-He expected this fact to turn him away, instead it made him “burn much more.”
-These lines also say something about the Spenser’s love for his wife.
+He expected this fact to turn him away, instead, it made him “burn much more.”
+These lines also say something about Spenser’s love for his wife.
 It seems to be un-containable and as if it is being consistently fanned.

 The final line brings the section around to the actual question.
-He asks how it is possible that her coldness only make his “flames” increase in number.
+He asks how it is possible that her coldness only makes his “flames” increase in number.
 They are “manifold.”

 What more miraculous thing may be told,